OlliNie/Olli-Codes/src/pages/blog/Tranform .md files to html.md

 http://localhost:8000/___graphql
 ```

-After opening up `GraphiQL`, you can query the data layer for the html as such.
-Below you can see the html that was transformed from the .md file used to redner this blog post.
+After opening up `GraphiQL`, you can query the `data layer` for the html as such.
+Below you can see the html that was transformed from the .md file used to render this blog post.

 ![Awesome image](./query.jpg)